nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 2. configuring parameters for your application, including for:
    a. {ref}`the operators<configuring-app-operators>` in the workflow.
    b. {ref}`the scheduler<configuring-app-scheduler>` of your application.
-3. {ref}`configuring some runtime properties<configuring-app-runtime>` when deploying for production.

 The sections below will describe how to configure each of them, starting with a native support for YAML-based configuration for convenience.